AnAncientForce/AnAncientForce/posts/softwares.md

 - [Visual Studio Code](https://code.visualstudio.com/), it's a pretty decent code editor with a ton of extensions!
 Don't like how it uses [Electron](https://www.electronjs.org/) since it can take up a lot of RAM.

 ### Desktop Visuals
 - [Wallpaper Engine](https://www.wallpaperengine.io/en), for Windows and Android.
-You can set live wallpapers as your desktop/homescreen background.
+You can set live wallpapers as your desktop/home screen background.